submariner-io/enhancements/lighthouse/aggregate-service-import.md

 In this proposal we retain the passive broker and take an approach to merging `ServiceImports` where exporting clusters handle the merging.
-Simplistically, a merged `ServiceImport` outcome can be achieved by allowing the first exporting cluster to create a `ServiceImport` and all subsequent exporting clusters to reuse it, assuming they have matching port lists.
+Simplistically, a merged `ServiceImport` outcome can be achieved by allowing the first exporting cluster to create a `ServiceImport` and all subsequent exporting clusters to reuse it, handling conflicts appropriately.

 1. First exporting cluster creates a `ServiceImport` on the broker.
-1. Subsequent exporting clusters reuse the existing `ServiceImport`, updating the status to include the id of the exporting cluster.
+2. Subsequent exporting clusters reuse the existing `ServiceImport`, merging their information appropriately and updating the status to include the ID of the exporting cluster.
-1. Exporting clusters create and sync `EndpointSlices` to the broker with the service VIP and a `multicluster.kubernetes.io/service-name` label that matches the `ServiceImport`.
+3. Exporting clusters create and sync `EndpointSlices` to the broker with the service VIP and a `multicluster.kubernetes.io/service-name` label that matches the `ServiceImport`.
-1. All clusters sync the `ServiceImport` and `EndpointSlices` from the broker.
+4. All clusters sync the `ServiceImport` and `EndpointSlices` from the broker.

-Submariner will take a strict approach to service equivalence where the namespace, name and port lists must match in order for exported services to be considered equivalent.
-This is stricter than the MCS specification and is discussed further below in "Deviation from MCS".
-A `ServiceExport` with the same namespace and name as an existing `ServiceImport` but which does not meet the strict equivalence critera will have its status set to conflict.
+### Handling Conflicts

+#### Service Ports

+The MCS specification states that the derived service will expose the union of the service ports declared on its constituent services.
+However this would seem problematic if a connection request for a service port is directed to a cluster that does not serve that port.
+To prevent this scenario, Lighthouse will expose the intersection of all the constituent service ports in the aggregated `ServiceImport`.
+If there are any non-matching service ports, each constituent cluster's `ServiceExport` will have a `ServiceExportConflict` condition set in its status.

+#### Service Type

+The MCS specification states that a service type conflict will be resolved by assigning the service type of the oldest `ServiceExport` to the derived service.
+However it doesn't specify the behavior of a constituent service in conflict with the chosen service type, eg a `Headless` service cannot simply be exported as a `ClusterIP` service.
+In this case, Lighthouse will set the `ServiceExportConflict` condition but not export the constituent service.
+The `Valid` condition will still be set to true because the service itself, by definition, is still exportable.

 ### DNS Resolution

 Lighthouse currently implements DNS resolution by round-robin load balancing between the `ServiceImports` that match the namespace/name pair.
-With a merged `ServiceImport`, the per-cluster service VIPs will be stored on the `EndpointSlices`.
-DNS resolution will select from the `EndpointSlices` associated with the `ServiceImport` instead of using `ServiceImports` directly.
+With a merged `ServiceImport`, the per-cluster service VIPs and port will be stored on the `EndpointSlices`.
+DNS resolution will select from the `EndpointSlices` associated with the aggregated `ServiceImport`.
+If no specific cluster is requested, the service ports from the aggregated `ServiceImport` will be returned, otherwise the requested cluster's service ports from its `EndpointSlice` will be returned.

 DNS Resolution behaviour for headless services will remain unchanged.

 ### Service VIPs in Importing Clusters

-Given the way that Submariner operates, there is no need to assign a Service VIP to a `ServiceImport` in the importing clusters.
+Given the way that Submariner operates, there is no need to assign a service VIP to a `ServiceImport` in the importing clusters.
 This means that `ServiceImports` can always have an empty IP address attribute, like they do for headless services today.